microsoft/WhatTheHack/027-FHIRPoweredHealthcare/Student/Challenge00.md

 ## Success Criteria

-- Azure Subscription is ready for use
+- Verify Azure Subscription is ready for use
-- Powershell is installed
+- Verfiy Powershell is installed
-- Azure Ad and Az modules are installed
+- Verify Azure Ad and Az modules are installed
-- Bash shell (WSL, Mac, Linux or Azure Cloud Shell) is installed
+- Verify Bash shell (WSL, Mac, Linux or Azure Cloud Shell) is installed
-- .NET Core is installed
+- Verfiy .NET Core is installed
-- Java JDK is installed
+- Verify Java JDK is installed
-- Visual Studio Code and required extensions are installed
+- Verfiy Visual Studio Code and required extensions are installed
-- Node.js and npm are installed
+- Verfiy Node.js and npm are installed
-- Postman is installed
+- Verify Postman is installed

 ## Learning Resources